greedymelon/inception/README.md

 Another thing that i find relevant is the WORKDIR that execute all the instruction appening after it in the directori we write after it, using cd create confusion.

 ## **Structur of this application**
-How you can see in the following image, in this project we created 3 different conteiner two volume (bind mount) a personalize bridge-network and just a single port open to the outside.
+How you can see in the following image, in this project we created 3 different conteiner two volume (bind mount) a personalize bridge-network and just a single port open to the outside.<br>
 <img src="https://github.com/greedymelon/inception/blob/main/images/structure.png" height="500" /><br>

 ## **How to run**